gatsbyjs/gatsby/docs/docs/gatsby-starters.md

   Features:

   * Basic configuration and folder structure
-  * Uses postcss and sass (with autoprefixer and pixrem)
+  * Uses PostCSS and Sass (with autoprefixer and pixrem)
-  * Uses boostrap 4 grid
+  * Uses Bootstrap 4 grid
   * Leaves the styling to you
   * Uses data from local json files
   * Contains Node.js server code for easy, secure, and fast hosting